riverscuomo/social/README.md

 # Social [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://makeapullrequest.com)

-A python/gpt-3 package which helps me respond more quickly, easily, and awesomely to social media mentions.
+A python/openAi package which helps me have a quicker, easier, and more awesome social media presence.

 I'm currently just using this for Twitter.
 Insta replies as a new comment on the post.
 Reddit works too I think.